 Have fun and enjoy!

 Make sure you pin this post, so that you always have the recipe for homemade bubbles at hand.
+And whilst you have the bubble mixture out why not try your hand and massive bubbles!

 - DIY Recycled Plastic Bottle Poppy Craft